wearetheframers/frame-core-wip/README.md

 - Supports global and multi-user memory storage
 - Extensible architecture with plugin engine allowing for limitless modifications

 By default, the plugins directory is located in the same directory as the `frame` package, inside a folder called `./plugins`.
 This can be changed by specifying a different directory when initializing the Frame instance.
-Note that there are no default permissions, so you must explicitly specify permissions for each plugin:
+Note that there are no default permissions, so you must explicitly specify permissions for each plugin.
+Plugins are lazily loaded, meaning they are not loaded until the necessary permissions are explicitly added:

 ```python
 frame = Frame(plugins_dir="/path/to/custom/plugins")